 which follows the band from their first appearance on the BBC program Thank Your Lucky Stars!

 through their televised free concert in London’s Hyde Park in 1969 shortly after the death of original member Brian Jones and release of Let It Bleed

-Look for a new album 'Stones album in 2018, perhaps utilizing Keith Richards' vintage 1941 Epiphone Zephyr Delux
+Look for a new album 'Stones album in 2018, perhaps utilizing Keith's vintage 1941 Epiphone Zephyr Deluxe

-For deep catalog Stones and Beatles fans, read our interview with Rolling Stones and Beatles instrument expert Andy Babiuk
+For Stones and Beatles fans who still need more satisfaction, read our interview with Rolling Stones and Beatles instrument expert Andy Babiuk

 who recently solved the mystery of Mr. Richards' missing 1962 Epiphone Casino

 used to power the Stones' first tours of England and the U.S. as well as the band's now-iconic recording of "Satisfaction" in 1965.
 However, the true fate of the guitar might have to stay in selected circles for the time being.

 "It's not a good thing and I can't really talk about it,